Housing Options Helping You Choose the Right Housing Option for You!

-The DIS housing department help you find the best possible housing match, and to help you maintain healthy relations with your hosts and neighbors during your time at DIS.
-All housing options, host families and roommates are vetted by DIS, with many roommates being former host family members.
+The DIS housing department will find you the best possible housing match, and to help you maintain healthy relations with your hosts and neighbors during your time at DIS.
+If you chose to stay with a homestay or a Danish roommate, know that they are vetted by DIS, with many roommates being former homestay members.

 DIS Housing Policies

 Please make yourself familiar with the various DIS Housing Policies.
-In addition to dividing students from the same university, DIS also does not permit students to request a specific roommate or to request to live in a particular building/location.
+DIS does not permit you to request a specific roommate or to request to live in a particular building/location.

 Finding Out About Your Housing Placement

 Around 10 days prior to arrival, you will receive the housing placement and the exact address.
 DIS puts a lot of effort in making the right housing match for you.
-This is why it is extremely important that you provide correct and detailed information on the online registration My Housing form, as early as possible.
+This is why it is extremely important that you provide correct and detailed information on the My Housing form as early as possible.